ESAT Chemistry: Revision Notes

 Most testedC4.5

-This topic covers the essential chemical skill of determining a compound's formula from its composition.
-You will learn to calculate the simplest whole-number ratio of atoms (empirical formula) from mass data, and then find the actual number of atoms in a molecule (molecular formula) using its relative molecular mass.
+A compound's formula can be determined from its composition: calculate the simplest whole-number ratio of atoms (empirical formula) from mass data, then find the actual number of atoms in a molecule (molecular formula) using its relative molecular mass.

 Revise this topic ›Reacting Masses and Limiting Reactants